 Mr. Eastman earned his JD and LLM from the University of San Diego School of Law, and his undergraduate degree from the University of Oregon.

 If You Weren't Convicted, You Shouldn't Be Treated Like A Criminal

-When you’re arrested in California, a criminal record is created with the California Department of Justice.
-That record is then forwarded to the FBI Criminal Justice Information Services Division, making the information relating to your arrest publicly available in a background check, even without a conviction.
+When you’re arrested in Ohio, a criminal record is created with the Ohio Bureau of Criminal Investigation.
+These records are then forwarded to the FBI Criminal Justice Information Services Division, making the information relating to your arrest publicly available in a background check, even without an official charge or conviction.

 Since the majority of people reading this aren’t lawyers, we’ve tried to simplify the legal jargon on our website, so regular people may follow along and get the information needed to understand their rights.
 However, before we get started, we should be clear that some of this information can get complicated, and, in many cases, it’s best to seek the assistance of an experienced lawyer.

 To help you understand your rights, our lawyers have developed a tool that can be helpful in figuring out your options.
 This tool can’t be perfectly accurate in every situation, but our lawyers have invested substantial time and resources working to make it as accurate as possible.

 You can get started by using our Secure Eligibility Test, or you can give us a call at (844) 947-3732 to see if our legal staff is available for a free consultation.
 Be aware that our staff is often busy with current clients and a high volume of calls and appointments.
 If you’re serious about getting rid of your record, your best bet is to take our secure, confidential Eligibility Test and then schedule an appointment to discuss your results and options.